byronwall/excel-vba-book/book/05-overview-of-values-and-formulas/05-06 ColorForUniquemd.md

     Dim rowToColor As Range
     For Each rowToColor In targetRange.Rows

-        'allow for a multi column key if intial range is multi-column 'TODO: consider making this another prompt... might (?) want to color multi range based on single column key Dim keyString As String
+        'allow for a multi column key if initial range is multi-column 'TODO: consider making this another prompt... might (?) want to color multi range based on single column key Dim keyString As String
         If rowToColor.Columns.Count > 1 Then